Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Physics-based Models

-Once the sensor comes into contact with the object, heat begins to transfer from the sensor to the object, resulting in temperature change over time.
-In the sensor, let $x$ be the distance of the thermistor from the contact surface (Fig. \ref{fig:temp_flow}).
-The contact surface at $x=0$ has a temperature $T_{surf}$ that remains constant and is given by

-where ${\alpha _{obj}}$ and $k_{obj}$ are the coefficients of thermal diffusivity and thermal conductivity of the object respectively, and ${\alpha _{sens}}$ and $k_{sens}$ are the coefficients of thermal diffusivity and thermal conductivity of the sensor respectively.
-Given $T_{sens}(t = 0)$ and $T_{surf}$, we can find the temperature in the sensor at any time, $t\geq0$, using the following partial differential equation from \citet{cen_ch4}:
+where ${\alpha _{o}}$ and $k_{o}$ are the coefficients of thermal diffusivity and thermal conductivity of the object respectively, and ${\alpha _{s}}$ and $k_{s}$ are the coefficients of thermal diffusivity and thermal conductivity of the sensor respectively.
+Given $\mathcal{T}_{s}$ and $\mathcal{T}_{c}$, we can find the temperature of the sensor at any time, $t\geq0$.